 of Management & Information Systems at Kent State

-my Master’s degree in MIS, as well as my MBA, from the University of South
+MIS, as well as an MBA, from the University of South

-University for four years.
-I currently teach the undergraduate Systems Analysis & Design course (MIS
+Georgia.
+I currently teach undergraduate Systems Analysis & Design (MIS

 My research focuses primarily on IS habits, resistance to new technology adoption, and the interplay between IS habits and organizational routines.